Hucknall: Education

 The National Academy was founded in 1788 by Frederick Ward and originally located at the southern end of Annesley Road.
 It relocated in the 1970s to a new build still on Annesley Road but at the north end of the town, near the roundabout of the B6011 road.
 The National School has a large science block with 10 labs and an astro-turf playing area, both opened in 2004 by Princess Anne.
 The school has an eco-friendly building.

 The Holgate Academy is on Hillcrest Drive in Beauvale, to the west of the bypass.

 Holy Cross Catholic Voluntary Academy is in Leen Mills Lane, next to Leen Mills Primary School.
 It is a feeder primary school to Christ The King Academy in Arnold.
 It was voted third best school in Nottinghamshire in 2014 and in 2015.

 Hucknall Sixth Form Centre is on Portland Road, near the Byron Bingo Club, and now houses the sixth form provision for The National Academy The Holgate Academy and Queen Elizabeth's Academy.
 The building was previously home to New College Nottingham.

 Trading

 Hucknall's Tesco superstore opened in 2003, creating a number of jobs for the town.
-In 2008, the store was extended to make it a Tesco Extra store.
+In 2008, the store was extended to convert it to Tesco Extra.
 A Tesco Express store was opened in early January 2009 in Annesley Road.